rodneyshupe/Cookbook/Recipes/Entrees/Pasta/FromTheFreezerMeatyLasagna.rst

    cover lasagna.
 Wrap with plastic wrap several times and cover with another layer of foil.
 Freeze.
-4. When ready to serve: Adjust oven rack to middle position and heat oven to 375 degrees.
+4. When ready to serve: Adjust oven rack to middle position and heat oven to 375F.
 Remove all wrapping except foil layer that is flush against lasagna.
 Bake 1 hour and 15 minutes, then remove foil.
 Continue baking until cheese is spotty brown and sauce is bubbling, about 30 minutes.
 Let lasagna cool for 15 minutes.
 Serve.